raggleton/L1ProtoBufMaker/README.md

 L1ProtoBufMaker
 ================

-Code for EDAnalyzer module to produce lightweight L1 trigger upgrade protocol buffer files from AOD format.
+Code for EDAnalyzer module to produce lightweight L1 trigger upgrade protocol buffer files from RAW format.
 No need to go to ntuples and then convert to protocol buffers.

 The idea behind using protocol buffers is that we only store the relevant info: for a given event, for a given trigger; *what is the tightest threshold at which this event would pass this trigger*.
 So when we come to look at rates, we can quickly and easily iterate over different bandwidths for each trigger by applying a threshold and counting the events which pass.